bd-spl/terraform-kubernetes-addons/modules/aws/README.md

       # rewrites ${acme-http01-solver-image-repo} and/or ${acme-http01-solver-image-tag}
       # templates (need to be escaped \$${...} in extra_values),
       # in foo-addon-charts.extra_values.extraArgs, with the prepared ECR image URI
+      chart: bar-addon-charts # updater script will pick appVersion from another addon defined next to this one (not shown here)
       manager: extra
       name: {repository: ..., ...}